List of viscosities: n-Alkanes

 Substances composed of longer molecules tend to have larger viscosities due to the increased contact of molecules across layers of flow.
 This effect can be observed for the n-alkanes and 1-chloroalkanes tabulated below.
-More dramatically, a long-chain hydrocarbon like squalene (C30H62) has a viscosity an order of magnitude larger than the shorter n-alkanes (roughly 31 mPa·s at 25 °C).
+More dramatically, a long-chain hydrocarbon like squalane (C30H62) has a viscosity an order of magnitude larger than the shorter n-alkanes (roughly 31 mPa·s at 25 °C).
 This is also the reason oils tend to be highly viscous, since they are usually composed of long-chain hydrocarbons.